-The focus of the grant is on the implementation of the general education, school-based early detection and intervention program, Primary Project, which serves children primarily kindergarten through Grade 3.
-Primary Project participants have been identified as being at risk of developing behavior or school adjustment concerns.
+The focus of this grant is on the implementation of the general education, school based early detection and intervention program, Primary Project, which serves children primarily in kindergarten through Grade 3.
+Primary Project participants have been identified as being at risk of developing behavior issues or school adjustment difficulties.
 Continuing districts are encouraged to implement complementary mental health components to enhance the impact of Primary Project.